It usually takes at least three years before you get blooms on your lilacs.

 from the main bush.
 Plant the new lilac shoot in the sunny location you have

 selected.
-Add compost to the soil before planting.
-Plant three to five shoots
+Add plenty of compost to the soil before planting.
+Plant three

-in each area.
+to five shoots in each area.
 Water thoroughly.
-Like all transplants, the survival rate is
+Like all transplants, the

 You can also grow Lilacs from seed, although homeowners rarely start the